-Foundation wall is a wall which rests on the footers of the foundation, and provides support for the weight of a house.
+A Foundation wall is a wall that rests on the footers of the foundation and provides support for the weight of a house.
 Foundation walls are a critical part of the construction of a home with a perimeter foundation design, and they are one of the areas of construction in which it most definitely pays to take the time to do the job right.

 It is important to note that problems with the foundation wall will ultimately lead to problems with the house, up to and including complete structural failure.

 A number of materials can be used to make a foundation wall.
 Poured concrete is a common and popular choice, with some contractors using modular walls which are actually poured off site and transported to a building site.
 Blocks, bricks, and stone can also be used.

 In all cases, the materials must be load bearing, and the wall needs to be designed and built so that the weight will be distributed evenly over the footers of the house.

 One of the most common problems with foundation walls is cracking.
 Foundation cracks can be mild or serious, depending on the location of the crack, the size, and the direction of the crack.